BMI Checks

 What is BMI?

 This calculator is designed to make the number easier to understand.
 It shows your BMI to one decimal place, the adult category, the standard healthy BMI range, and an approximate healthy weight range for the height you entered.
-Treat the result as a starting point, not a verdict.
+Treat the result as a starting point, not a diagnosis.
 A clinician may consider waist measurement, blood pressure, cholesterol, blood sugar, medical history, family history, fitness, sleep, medicines, and other factors before making personal recommendations.

 Metric Units